prista/sc-parent/SPEC.md

 ### 3.2 Product API (`catalogue-service`)

 The API provides endpoints for full CRUD functionality on products.
-It is stateless and secured with HTTP Basic authentication: every request must carry credentials for a user holding the `SERVICE` role.
+It is stateless and secured as an OAuth2 resource server: every request must carry a valid JWT access token, and each endpoint requires the appropriate scope — `SCOPE_view_catalogue` (GET) or `SCOPE_edit_catalogue` (POST/PATCH/DELETE).

 ## 4. Non-Functional Requirements